seenickcode/fluttercrashcourse-lessons/recipe01-product-detail-pages/lesson06/README.md

 # lesson06

 Wrapping up our recipe!
-Styling text, NetworkImage and Dart Lists.
-Styling text and adding images.
-Working with Dart Lists.
+Managing Style and Adding Fonts

 ## Lesson Goals

 1. Managing Style
 2. Adding a Font
-3. A Note on Code Readability
-4. Pat Yourself on the Back!
+3. Pat Yourself on the Back!